-Persons who receive significant numbers of blood transfusions need a treatment called chelation therapy to remove excess iron from the body.
+People who receive a lot of blood transfusions need a treatment called chelation therapy.
+This is done to remove excess iron from the body.

-A bone marrow transplant may help treat the disease in some patients, especially children.
+A bone marrow transplant may help treat the disease in some people, especially children.

-Call for an appointment with your health care provider if:
+Call your provider if:

-DeBaun MR, Frei-Jones M, Vichinsky E. Hemoglobinopathies.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+DeBaun MR, Frei-Jones MJ, Vichinsky EP.
+Hemoglobinopatiies.
+In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 456.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 462.

-- Last reviewed on 2/7/2012
+- Last reviewed on 2/12/2016